Dinesh-Karuppasamy/Accenture-Virtual-Internship/README.md

  **Task 4 - Present to the Client**

- The work is presented to the client in a in business-friendly language.
+ The work is presented to the client in a business-friendly language.